wenkokke/agda-python/README.md

 |          | musl ≥1.1  | x86_64       |
 | Windows  |            | AMD64        |

+The availability of binary wheels is largely determined by the availability of GHC binaries.

 For more information, see:

 - [The Agda Source Code]